-- 229.1.
-The carriage of a consignment from one consignor to one consignee may be facilitated by packing various packages or a single package, each of which fully complies with the requirements of the Transport Regulations, into one overpack.
-Specific design, test or approval requirements for the overpack are not necessary since it is the packaging, not the overpack, which performs the protective function.
-However, the interaction between the overpack and the packages should be taken into account, especially concerning the thermal behaviour of the packages during routine and normal conditions of transport. - 229.2.
+230.1.
+The carriage of a consignment from one consignor to one consignee may be facilitated by packing various packages or a single package, each of which fully complies with the requirements of the Transport Regulations, into one overpack, e.g. a box or bag.
+Specific design, test or approval requirements for the overpack are not necessary since it is the packaging which performs the protective function.
+The overpack is only a handling unit for convenience during transport.
+However, the interaction between the overpack and the packages should be taken into account, especially concerning the thermal behaviour of the packages during routine and normal conditions of transport.

+230.2.
 A rigid enclosure or consolidation of packages for ease of handling in such a way that package labels remain visible for all packages need not be considered as an overpack unless advantage is taken by the consignor of the determination of the TI of the overpack by direct measurement of the radiation level.